 Money is not considered sinful, but how money is made, has a moral component to it.
 Much like we shouldn’t take a job at an abortion clinic encouraging women to have abortions, how we make money through investing matters too.

-Con: Some Christians will point to how Jesus willingly dined at Zacchaeus’s house (the chief tax collector, in Luke 19), even though he knew that Zacchaeus was stealing from the Jews to provide the meal.
+Con: Some Christians point to how Jesus willingly dined at Zacchaeus’s house (the chief tax collector, in Luke 19), even though he knew Zacchaeus was stealing from the Jews to provide the meal.

-Or the fact that Jesus allowed a “sinful” woman in Luke 7:36-50 to wash his feet using expensive perfume and her hair.
+Or that Jesus allowed a “sinful” woman in Luke 7:36-50 to wash his feet using expensive perfume and her hair.
 It was evident to those present that this woman was a prostitute and used the proceeds of her sinful occupation to purchase the perfume that she used to wash Jesus’s feet.
 Yet Jesus does not stop her, even though he knows her sinful occupation.

 2. Are You Partnering With Evil?